Ministry of Communications (Japan): Showa period

 In April 1923, responsibility for civil aviation supervision was transferred to the Ministry of Communications from the Army Ministry.
 With the creation of the Railway Ministry in May 1928, supervision of all land transportation was removed from the Ministry of Communications.
 With the establishment in January 1938 of the Ministry of Health and Welfare, all matters pertaining to the postal insurance program were transferred to the new ministry, with the Ministry of Communications retaining control of the post offices and managing the postal system (including the Postal savings system.
 In December 1941, an external Maritime Affairs Council was established and took over the Lighthouse Bureau.

 On November 1, 1943 the Ministry of Communications was merged with Railway Ministry to become the Ministry of Communications and Transport.
-Electrical production and aircraft manufacturing regulation was transferred to the Ministry of Munitions.
+Electrical production and aircraft manufacturing regulation was transferred to the Minister of Munitions.
 Posts, telephone and telegraph, post office bank and insurance came under the Communications Institute, where issues relating the transportation came under the Directorate General of Shipping.

 In May 1945, the Communications Institute became the Board of Communications, reporting directly to the Cabinet, and the Ministry of Communications and Transport was renamed the Ministry of Transport.